-It will be discussed within the scope of the Regulation on the Amendment of the Ports Regulation dated 27 February 2013 and numbered 28572.
+It will be handled within the scope of the Ports Regulation and works and procedures will be carried out within this scope.

-ALİAĞA PORT MANAGEMENT
+ALÍAĞA PORT MANAGEMENT

 Port administrative area border, port administrative area of Aliağa Port Authority:

 The line connecting the coordinates (a) and (b) below and the line drawn from the coordinate (b) to the true west (270°) direction and the line connecting the coordinates (c) and (d), and then the line drawn from the coordinate (d) to the true west (270°) sea and coastal area between and bordered by the adjacent Turkish territorial waters.